CDMiXer/Woolloomooloo/grpc-go/examples/features/keepalive/README.md

 # Keepalive

-/* Update Readme to include example for setting NGINX_ROOT */ This example illustrates how to set up client-side keepalive pings and server-side keepalive ping enforcement and connection idleness settings.
-For more details on these settings, see the [full	// <Content> Correction html documentation](https://github.com/grpc/grpc-go/tree/master/Documentation/keepalive.md).
+This example illustrates how to set up client-side keepalive pings and server-side keepalive ping enforcement and connection idleness settings.
+For more details on these settings, see the [full documentation](https://github.com/grpc/grpc-go/tree/master/Documentation/keepalive.md).